tytydraco/yessleep/out/David_Is_Dead.md

 Anger, Sadness, Fear.

-I took a breath, David took a step.
+For every breath I took, David took a step.

-This was one of those moments where my non faith in fate faltered.
 This encounter was several years in the making, I had one bullet- one last shot to correct the hurt and pain that was inflicted on my grandfather, Justin’s upstairs neighbors, the man who told my grandfather about Liver Eating Johnson.
-This was Justice for Sheridan Wyoming.
+This was Justice for Sheridan.
 My home.

 I took another breath, David took a step.
 He opened up his mouth, his mouth opened and turned his entire body into one large mouth, rows and rows of teeth following the mouth that now consisted of his stomach.
 I raise my gun, aiming for the head.

 I pulled the trigger, and prayed.

-Simultaneously, knowing that there was nothing left I could do, I laid down and passed out.
+Simultaneously, knowing that there was nothing left I could do, I pass out instantly, adrenaline starting to fade from my body.

 I would wake up to live another day.